Galileo88/Galileos-Planet-Pack/README.md

   * Added slight tilt to Otho and Gauss.

+  * Raised Lili's SOI to 30km to un-break Lili Orbital Survey contracts.

   * Optimized terrain elevations so KER and the like can honestly tell where sea level is.

-  * (Pending) Added anomalies to some worlds.
+  * Added anomalies and more PQSMod tweaks to some worlds.
+This includes terrain jitter and performance drain, especially at Tellumo.

-  * (Pending) Improved texure details even more on some worlds.
+  * Improved texure details even more on some worlds.

 * Strategia updates.